SAP-docs/btp-cloud-identity-services/docs/updates-and-notifications-8e44a7a.md

 # Updates and Notifications

-Identity Authentication has production releases \(updates\) every second Wednesday, 10:00 UTC.For more information about the features delivered every takt, see the [What's New for Identity Authentication](what-s-new-for-identity-authentication-de21efe.md) published regularly.
+Identity Authentication service has production releases \(updates\) every second Wednesday, 10:00 UTC.For more information about the features delivered every takt, see the [What's New for Identity Authentication](what-s-new-for-identity-authentication-de21efe.md) published regularly.